KatiuscaQ/Pewlett-Hackard-Analysis/README.md

 **Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?**

 There are 1,549 qualified employees that could be considered for the mentorship program.
-By running the following code, it is possible to see which titles and how many candidates per title could be consider:
+By running the following query, it is possible to see which titles and how many candidates per title could be consider:
 ```html
 SELECT title,
 	    COUNT (*)